connornishijima/connornishijima.github.io/_products/lixie.md

 **Based on 1950s tech, Lixie borrows its techniques**

+It turns out that replicating a Nixie is difficult.
+Their signature neon/argon glow exists in a three-dimensional space, since each numeral is a physical wire filament in a stack.

 Edge-lighting panes of acrylic etched with a design has been done for decades, but they've always been static information like an "EXIT" sign.
 If you stack multiple panes of acrylic (each with a unique design) and light them individually, you can change what design the user sees!
 This is what the old NLS displays in the above photo do - Lixies are just a modernized take with addressable LEDs.

 Lixie displays have extremely simple setup: just connect the 5V, GND, and DIN pads to an Arduino and use the Lixie library to write a digit to the display.
 That's it!
 No HV switching, PCB footprint, or worries.